Handling Array Equality in PHP

 With the equal operator ==

-you are able to check for equality based on the type coerced values and keys (regardless of order).
+, you can check for equality based on type-coerced values and keys (regardless of order).

 With the identical operator ===

-you are able to check for equality based on the type and exact ordering of the keys.
+, you can check for equality based on type and the exact ordering of the keys.

-This is not always what you desire, treating the collection as a Set, you do not wish to validate the position of the element, only its’ presence.
+This is not always desirable.
+When treating the collection as a set, you do not wish to validate the position of the elements, only their presence.
 However, this can be resolved by using the following functions.

 function array_values_equal($a, $b) {